stakwork/sphinx-kotlin/docs/RELEASING.md

 # Releasing

  - Ensure notification settings are as desired (with or without FirebaseMessaging)
+     - See [HERE](../sphinx/service/features/notifications/README.md) for more info
+       about Notifications
  - Perform a clean release build
  ```bash
  $ ./gradlew clean